roshanmirajkar/comments-police/README.md

 - Grey Words
 - Spam (Repitition)
 - Over Max Character Count
 - Directed User to USer Agression
+- Malicious Links Checker

 **_Each rule has its own return message when broken.
 This message can be improved by the comment editors, as currently we made our own sample messages._**